abasiadimas/github-final-project/README.md

 - CSS

 ## Usage
-Using the following Inputs:
+Using the following:

+Inputs:
    p, principal amount
    t, time period in years
    r, annual rate of interest

-You can calculate your simple interest by using nthe following formula:
+You can calculate your simple interest by using the following formula:

 Output
    simple interest = p*t*r